 Mt.
-Kilimanjaro is the highest mountain in Africa and the highest single free-standing mountain in the world at 5895 m above sea level.
+Kilimanjaro is the highest mountain in Africa and the highest single free-standing mountain in the world at 5,895m above sea level.
 It is located in Kilimanjaro National Park in Tanzania and is one of the most popular climbing destinations globally.
-All our Kilimanjaro itineraries are privately guided – you can start on any date you wish, subject to availability, and we are happy to accommodate solo travellers, too (supplement may apply).
+All our Kilimanjaro itineraries are privately guided – you can start on any date you wish, subject to availability, and we are happy to accommodate solo travellers too (supplement may apply).
 We typically provide one chief English-speaking guide plus an assistant guide per every two people, as well as three porters per climber and one cook for the group.
 Our Kilimanjaro private departures offer arguably the best value for money on the market with an above-average success rate.

 There are several trekking routes to the summit.
-Among them, the Marangu Route (also called the Coca Cola Route) is the oldest established route, following Hans Meyer’s groundbreaking path closely up and down Kilimanjaro.
+Among them, the Marangu Route is the oldest established route, following Hans Meyer’s groundbreaking path closely up and down Kilimanjaro.
 The German geologist Meyer was the first to climb Kilimanjaro in 1889, accompanied by the Austrian climber Ludwig Purtscheller and the local guide Yohani Kinyala Lauwo.
 The route is very popular, as it can be done in fewer days than the others and offers accommodation in permanent huts (rather than tents) in the camps, dormitory-style.
-The summit ascent is shorter but steeper compared to the Machame Route, and, with less time for acclimatization, it tends to have a lower summit success rate.
+The summit ascent is shorter but steeper compared to the Machame Route, and, with less time for acclimatisation, it tends to have a lower summit success rate.
 This is the only route where the ascent and descent path is the same, thus creating more traffic and offering the least scenic variety.

 Our standard Marangu Route itinerary is 7 nights (6 trekking days, 8 days total).
 As all our departures are private, we can be quite flexible, and on request, we can adapt the itinerary and make it shorter or longer to suit your preferences and stamina.